AnupamDB/Capstone-AI/README.md

-# Dumbell Curl Counter with Mediapipe
+# Curl Counter with Mediapipe

 ## Overview